Trump signs executive orders targeting colleges, plus schools' equity efforts

 Often overlooked as an obscure branch of college oversight, accreditors play an important role in shaping colleges in many aspects, with standards that apply all the way from colleges’ governing boards to classroom curriculum.

 Trump’s executive order is the opening salvo in what could be a lengthy battle to overhaul the accrediting industry.
-Chief among his priorities is to strip accreditors of diversity, equity and inclusion requirements imposed on colleges.
+Chief among his priorities is to strip accreditors of DEI requirements imposed on colleges.
 Some accreditors have already dropped or stopped enforcing such standards amid Trump’s DEI crackdown.

 Trump’s order calls on the government to suspend or terminate accreditors that discriminate in the name of DEI.
 Instead, it calls on accreditors to focus more squarely on the student outcomes of colleges and programs they oversee.